RakuNana/School_Site/README.md

 Things I've tried:

 Social_auth_pipeline, dosen't work

-changing the urlspatterns don't work using django_allauth crashes the site
+changing the urlspatterns don't work

+using django_allauth crashes the site

-I've changed my settings dozens of times
+I've changed my settings dozens of times, Yes the contexts are there, apps are installed, and I have the redirects

-I've changed my urlpatterns dozens of times
+I've changed my urlpatterns dozens of times, doesn't seem to make a difference

-I've added code
+I've added code from others that have had the same problem, didn't fix the issue

-I've deleted code
+I've deleted code, more along the lines to see what actually was working and what wasn't